Why Being Outdoors Is the Best Thing for Kids’ Health

 Considering the weekly hikes our campers take, the daily activities on our outdoor adventure course — not to mention the overnight and multi-day camping trips being surrounded by the White Mountains of New Hampshire for weeks — our campers are essentially forest bathing every waking hour while at camp!

 Being Outdoors Offers Special Health Benefits For Kids

-Nature walks even allow us to focus more.
-In a study of children with ADHD, those who took a 20-minute walk in a city park — as opposed to more urban settings — were able to concentrate better afterward.
+Time outside can actually decrease their risk of near-sightedness or myopia , while nature walks can help young kids learn how to focus better.
+In a study of children with ADHD, those who took a 20-minute walk in a city park — as opposed to more urban settings — were better able to concentrate afterward.

 All the mental health experts and medical researchers seem to agree.